Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Evaluation

-\tool is written in around 10k lines of Rust code and relies on Foundry~\cite{foundry} as the core fuzzing engine.
-In our current implementation, \gptfive serves as the primary LLM, handling most components of \tool.
-The only exception is the synthesis and repair of fuzzing harnesses, which is performed using \gptfivemini.
-This choice is due to the well-defined nature of harness synthesis, which often requires multiple repair iterations.
-All model parameters (e.g., temperature) are set to their default values.
+\textbf{Implementation.} \tool is written in around \textit{54.2k} lines of Rust code and relies on Foundry~\cite{foundry} as the PoC execution engine.
+All agents in \tool are equipped with context window management and auto conversation compaction to handle various real-world auditing scenarios. \ziqiao{\tool by default prompts \gptfivefour to balance the cost, output quality, and inference speed, and uses all default parameters.
+We also include an experiment for model sensitivity in Section~\ref{sec:eval-model-sensitivity}.}

-To construct the knowledge graph, we collected public Solidity audit contests from Code4rena~\cite{c4}, including both source code and corresponding audit reports.
-Considering that the knowledge cutoff dates of \gptfive and \gptfivemini are \textit{30/09/2024} and \textit{31/05/2024}, respectively, we limit our collection to audit contests between \textit{02/04/2021} and \textit{30/09/2024}, reserving newer data for evaluation.
-The audit reports include manually verified vulnerabilities categorized by severity: \high, \medium, and \qa.
-Following prior work~\cite{llmaudit,web3bugs}, we filter out all \qa issues, as they typically relate to code style or gas optimization and do not impact contract integrity.
-This process yields a dataset of 270 projects with 3,904 vulnerabilities for knowledge graph construction.
+\textbf{Data Collection.} We collect public Solidity audit contests from Code4rena~\cite{c4}, which provides free access to source code and manually reviewed, deduplicated, and triaged audit reports.
+To avoid data leakage, we split the contests according to the knowledge cutoff date of \gptfivefour (\textit{31/08/2025}): contests released before this date are used to construct the knowledge graph, while those released during the subsequent 6 months \ziqiao{without filtering} are reserved for evaluating \tool.

-\textbf{Resulting Knowledge Graph.} The graph contains 475 deduplicated DeFi semantics merged from 1,429 candidates, 579 vulnerability patterns derived from 3,904 audit findings, and 2,096 validated links between semantics and patterns.
-The total token cost for building the graph is 144.1\$, averaging 0.53\$ per project.
+\textbf{Knowledge Graph.} A total of 331 contests are used to construct the knowledge graph with \gptfivefour.
+The resulting graph contains 650 deduplicated DeFi semantics consolidated from 1,776 extracted candidates, 1,226 vulnerability patterns derived from 3,251 audit findings, and 1,954 validated links between semantics and patterns.
+Building the graph incurs a one-time token cost of \$1,336, corresponding to an average cost of \$4.0 per Solidity \wanxu{contest}.